Getting Pre-Approved For Home Loan And Closing On Time

 Overtime Income, Part Time Income, Bonus Income

-Mortgage loan borrowers with overtime income, part time income, and bonus income will need some extra time in getting pre-approved if they need to include these incomes due to higher debt to income ratios.
-A verification of employment will need to be done for mortgage loan applicant’s who are counting on overtime income, part time income, and bonus income to be included in order to meet debt to income ratio caps.
+Borrowers with overtime income, part-time income, and bonus income will need some extra time in getting pre-approved if they need to include these incomes due to higher debt to income ratios.
+Verification of employment will need to be done for mortgage loan applicant’s who are counting on overtime income, part-time income, and bonus income to be included in order to meet debt to income ratio caps.